 Sadly, it doesn’t look like Bear’s going to regain use of his rear legs — and neurosurgery is not in his future.
 He is otherwise completely healthy, so Bear gets a new wheelchair for Christmas.
-Dr. Tracy found a great deal on-line, and Bear and his mother are making adjustments to the new set of wheels.
+We found a great deal on-line, and Bear and his mother are making adjustments to the new set of wheels.

-Miraculously, when Laura and Corey arrived on the scene to assess Homer’s situation, he ran right into a crate Mary had left him for shelter!
+Miraculously, when Rachel and Corey arrived on the scene to assess Homer’s situation, he ran right into a crate Mary had left him for shelter!
 The leg was every bit as bad as Mary described, and it appears Homer may actually have been another victim of a leg hold trap.
 I think he actually knew we were there to help him!

 Otis has a loving family.
 His human mother had to surrender him once before when she went to live in a domestic violence shelter.
 She continually checked on Otis while she searched for a safe place to live; and then she reclaimed him when she got back on her feet.